Jason Zucker Game Preview: Coyotes vs. Sabres

 Zucker Stats vs. the Sabres

-- The Sabres are 25th in goals allowed, giving up 93 total goals (3.3 per game) in the NHL.
+- On defense, the Sabres are giving up 102 total goals (3.3 per game) which ranks 27th in the NHL.

 |2023-2024 Season